AndiH/rsync-by-config/README.md

 cd simpler-rsync
 pip install .
 ```

-You should now have a script called `sync.py` available; also, all dependencies should have been installed in the process.

 ## Options
 `sync.py` reads from a configuration file in the current directory.
 Depending on the parameters specified there, the content of the current directory is copied to a target location using `rsync`.